MahammadNuriyev62/banktest-laravel/README.md

 # Project Overview
-This is `Banktest`, full stack web application for managing bank of questions, supporting multiple choice questions, true/false questions, and short answer questions.
+This is `Banktest`, full stack web application for managing bank of questions, supporting multiple choice questions, true/false questions, short and long answer questions.
 It is built with
 - `Laravel`
 - `Blade`
 - `Tailwind`